 The Tower of London was still being used as a prison in the early part of the 20th century.
 Inmates during this time included Nazi criminals Rudolph Heiss and Josef Jacobs (the last person to be executed at the Tower).
 In 1952, the Kray twins were also imprisoned at the Tower for a few days.

-If you visit Lincoln Castle, there is Victorian prison inside.
+If you visit Lincoln Castle, there is a Victorian prison inside.
 The prison has a fascinating history.

 Many of the prisoners were segregated from other prisoners to help them reflect on their actions and reform their behaviour.